-Read, understand, and follow the Sprinter operator's manual instructions, cautions, and warnings for changing a wheel and jack point locations.
+Read, understand, and follow the Chevrolet operator's manual instructions, cautions, and warnings for changing a wheel and jack point locations.

 WARNING: The jack is intended only for raising the vehicle briefly, for instance when changing a wheel.
 The jack must be placed on a firm, flat surface only.
 Do not change wheels on either uphill or downhill grades.
 Do not crawl under the vehicle while raised with jack.
-Do not start the engine while the vehicle is jacked up.
-Do not jack the vehicle up more than 1.2 inches between the tire and the surface.
+Only raise the vehicle high enough for the tire to clear the pavement when jacked up.
 Otherwise, the vehicle may tip over and may cause serious injury or death to you or others.
 Jack stands must always be used while working beneath the vehicle.
 Failure to follow these precautions could result in property damage, personal injury and/or death.

-The jack is located together with vehicle tool kit under the hatch in the front passenger foot well.
+The jack is located under the rear lounge inside the vehicle.

-- Loosen the wheel nuts before raising the vehicle. - Close the release valve on the jack. - Assemble the pump lever provided and insert it into the socket on the jack.

-- Secure lever by turning it clockwise in the socket. - Position the jack under the appropriate jack point and raise the vehicle by pumping the lever.
+- Loosen the wheel nuts before raising the vehicle. - Close the release valve on the jack. - Assemble the pump lever provided and insert it into the socket on the jack. - Secure lever by turning it clockwise in the socket. - Position the jack under the appropriate jack point and raise the vehicle by pumping the lever.